-Global English TESOL graduate Natalie Vassilaka was already teaching in Rome when we approached her to try our updated 30 hour teaching business English course on our new interactive learning platform.
+Global English TESOL graduate Natalie Vassilaka was already teaching in Rome, Italy when we approached her to try our updated 30 hour teaching business English course on our new interactive learning platform.

 The good news is Natalie LOVED the course, but we wanted to know more about her experience and how the teaching business English course benefited her in the classroom.

 Hi Natalie.
 Firstly, a bit about you; what brought you to Rome and English language teaching?

 Just over two years ago, at the age of 45, I decided a change would be a good idea.
 So, I packed up my life, sold or gave away everything I own and left my home in Australia where I worked as a cabinet maker and custom stand builder in Exhibitions for Rome.

 After a long struggle to be acknowledged in my field here I had to admit defeat so, the question was: what to do now?
 Luckily, the world of teaching English to Speakers of Other Languages (TESOL) isn’t as biased on age, gender or connections.
 So, with the help of Global English, I got my first qualification in TESOL.

 How easy was it to find teaching English work in Rome and what type of teaching did you do?